Mixed subdivisions suitable for the Canny-Emiris formula: Introduction

 \begin{remark} Moreover, the sparse resultant is invariant under translations.
 Therefore, we can always assume $0 \in \mathcal{A}_i$ for all $i = 0,\dots,n$. \end{remark}

-\begin{definition} A mixed subdivision of $\Delta$ is a decomposition of this polytope in a union of cells $\Delta = \cup D$ such that: i) the intersection of two cells is either a cell or empty, ii) every face of a cell is also a cell of the subdivision, iii) every cell $D$ has a component structure $D = D_0 + \dots + D_n$ where $D_i$ is a cell of the subdivision in $\Delta_i$.
+\begin{definition} A mixed subdivision of $\Delta$ is a decomposition of this polytope in a union of cells $\Delta = \cup D$ such that: \begin{itemize} \item[i)] the intersection of two cells is either a cell or empty, \item[ii)] every face of a cell is also a cell of the subdivision and, \item[iii)] every cell $D$ has a component structure $D = D_0 + \dots + D_n$ where $D_i$ is a cell of the subdivision in $\Delta_i$. \end{itemize}

 The usual way to construct mixed subdivisions is by considering piecewise affine convex lifting functions $\rho_i: \Delta_i \xrightarrow[]{} \mathbb{R}$ as explained in \cite{gkz1994}.
 A global lifting function $\rho: \Delta \xrightarrow[]{} \mathbb{R}$ is obtained after taking the inf-convolution of the previous functions, as explained in \cite[Sec.
 2]{dandrea2020cannyemiris}. \end{definition}

 \begin{definition} A mixed subdivision of $\Delta$ is tight if, for every $n$-cell $D$, its components satisfy:

 \end{definition} In the case of $n + 1$ polynomials and $n$ variables, this property guarantees that every $n$-cell has a component that is $0$-dimensional.
 The cells that have a single $0$-dimensional component are called mixed ($i$-mixed if it is the $i$-th component).
 The rest of the cells are called non-mixed. \\